David Satcher, M.D., PH.D.

 We must improve the nation's mental health system.
 No priority yet has generated as much interest and enthusiasm as this one on mental health.
 We must remove the blame and stigmatization that surrounds mental health in this nation.
 Mental health problems often relate to other serious health problems we face in this country, including substance abuse and violence.

 Last October, we held the first-ever national conference on suicide prevention.
-It was hosted by the Centers for Disease Control and Prevention (CDC), the National Institute on Mental Health (NIMH), the Substance Abuse and Mental Health Services Administration (SAMHSA), and the Health Resources and Services Administration (HRSA).
 It was the first time health professionals, suicide survivors, and policy makers have been brought together under one roof, in an effort to shape a different future for this country as it relates to suicide and mental health.
 We hope to gain out of that a Surgeon General's Conference Report on Suicide Prevention.
 And in the next year or so, we anticipate a Surgeon General's Report on Mental Health.

 Eliminating Disparities in Health.
+An overriding factor of each of these objectives is the goal of eliminating racial disparities in health.
 Back in February of this year, the President unveiled his Initiative on Race and Health.
 In it, he announced a goal of eliminating racial disparities in health by 2010, coinciding with the Healthy People 2010 Initiative.
 For all the medical breakthroughs we have seen in the past century, we still see significant disparities in the medical conditions of racial groups in this country.